robcanning/oscilla/docs_src/index.md

 - **Score composition for ensembles**: Design dynamic, cue-based scores using SVG animations and transformation syntax tailored for group performance
 - **Rehearsal and performance for ensembles**: Share synchronized score playback with multiple musicians in real time using WebSockets or OSC
 - **Telematic and distributed improvisation**: Use cues and visual animations to coordinate remote performers across networks
+- **Mixed-media or hypermedia works**: Integrate text, video, sound, and interactivity in dynamic score designs
-- **Solo electronic music composition**: Compose and structure media-rich or animated works within a single local environment
+**Solo electronic music composition**: Structure and trigger sound processes in synthesis tools like SuperCollider or Pure Data using animated SVG cues and OSC output
 - **Interactive installations**: Embed visual or spatial scores in gallery contexts with OSC-driven sound interaction
-- **Mixed-media or hypermedia works**: Integrate text, video, sound, and interactivity in dynamic score designs

 <p style="text-align: left;">
   <a href="./assets/oscilla-ponysays-canning-dublin.png" target="_blank">